tblobaum/express-subdomains/readme.md

 express-subdomains
 ==================

-Subdomains are appended to the beginning of a route by default.
+Subdomains are placed at the beginning of a route by default.

 Example
 -------